qdilmac/gcs_gui/README.md

 27/05/2024 -> Trained my first custom YOLOv8 object detection model with my own dataset to implement it to the GUI.
 Added another thread to seperate face and object detection.

+27/05/2024 22:56 -> Trained another model with Turkish 1 lira coin.
+Training went well but it does not work good in poor light.
+And accidentally named the coin class wrong as a "thermos".
+Forgot to change it from the model before :D

 ## TO-DO
 Test or implement communication over a network.
 Eliminate the need for wired serial connection. -> <b>WIP</b>